YuzheGu/Speech-Transcriber-with-RevAI/README.md

 python3 str_gui.py
 ```

 2. Alter the variables in the pop-up window to fit your transcription needs.
-See [transcription variables](#Transcription-variables) for a description of each variable.
+See below for a description of each variable.

 ### Transcription variables